KasparEtter/ef1p/pages/email/email.md

 ### Complexity

-If you made it to this paragraph, I probably don't need to convince you that email is incredibly complex.
+Since you made it to this paragraph, I probably don't need to convince you that email is incredibly complex.
 Email is a system that has been retrofitted to modern requirements for 40 years.
 It's no wonder then that what we have today is a complicated patchwork of extensions.
-Just to be clear: I don't want to criticize anyone in this subsection.
+Just to be clear: I don't want to criticize anyone in this section.
 Most of the design decisions that led us to the current situation were reasonable at the time.
 I still think it's a good idea to assess what brought us here as this allows us to appreciate what we have now.
 In my view, the following limitations of early email are responsible for most of today's complexity:
 - [**Text-based protocols**](/internet/#text-based-protocols):
-  Using characters to delimit the various parts of protocols and messages makes it easy for us to interact with servers manually but it also prevents us from sending arbitrary content without escaping it first.
+  Using characters to delimit the various parts of protocols and messages makes it easy for us to interact with servers manually, but it also prevents us from sending arbitrary content without escaping it first.
   [SMTP](#simple-mail-transfer-protocol) and [POP3](#post-office-protocol-version-3)
   require [periods to be escaped](#message-termination),